What shouldn’t you do at a job interview? WRS take a look at some of the most common job interview mistakes and offer advice on how to avoid them!

 2. Don’t bring up salary

 Unless the interviewer broaches the subject, you shouldn’t discuss salary on your first stage interview.
 The same applies to benefits such as holidays, flexible working and company perks.
 Save these topics for subsequent interviews.
-For advice on how to handle salary discussionread our blog.

 3. Be confident, not arrogant